FranciaPaolo/transcript/readme.md

 Backend listens on http://localhost:8000

-You can also try it via Postman.
+You can also try it via Postman.\
+See respective folder for starting it [Backend](Backend/readme.md)

 ### POST /api/transcribe